Firestar (Marvel Comics): Marvel Divas

-In the limited series Marvel Divas (which was pitched as "Sex and the City in the Marvel Universe"), it is revealed Angelica's closest friends are Black Cat, Hellcat and Photon.
-At the end of the first issue, Firestar announces she has been diagnosed with cancer.
-She's later diagnosed by Doctor Strange and the Night Nurse as being in the earlier stages of the illness, provoked seemingly by the same inability to shield herself from her microwave emission powers that is making her infertile.
-Despite her bravery in dealing with the illness (she asks Patsy to write a book and a blog to relay her experience to other cancer survivors, strongly believing in her ability to heal), and Hank Pym offering her a second opinion (despite Pym actually being a biochemist, and not a physician), she is still in visible distress; enough for Daimon Hellstrom to approach his ex-wife Patsy, ensuring her fast healing in exchange for Patsy remarrying him (and giving him her soul in the process).
+In the limited series Marvel Divas (which was pitched as "Sex and the City in the Marvel Universe"), it is revealed Angelica's closest friends are Black Cat, Hellcat (Patsy Walker), and Photon.
+Firestar announces she has been diagnosed with cancer, apparently caused by the same inability to shield herself from her microwave emission powers that is making her infertile.
+Daimon Hellstrom approaches Patsy, his ex-wife, ensuring that Angelica would recover in exchange for Patsy remarrying Hellstrom and giving him her soul.
 Learning about Patsy's brave move to help in her recovery, Angelica and her supportive friends travelled to Hellstrom's dimension to rescue her, thereby rejecting his 'healing' help for Hellcat's freedom and taking her chances against the cancer.
-After returning to Earth, Angelica had a follow-up exam that revealed her cancer to be in complete remission.
-During this series, she is a New York University graduate student in art history, specializing in Medieval European art.
-Due to her chemotherapy, Angelica began to lose her hair.
-Initially opting for a wig, she decided to cut her hair short instead.
+After returning to Earth, Angelica had a follow-up exam that revealed her cancer to be in remission.